How Do I Stop My Dog From Biting the Lead?

 Conclusion.

 Stopping your dog from lead biting can be frustrating.
 However, with patience it is usually possible to resolve the problem.
-The more you can reward the behaviour you want, the less the chewing behaviour will occur until, eventually, it should stop altogether.
+The more you can reward the behaviour you want, the less the chewing behaviour will occur.
+Eventually, the behaviour should stop altogether.
 It may take a bit of time and patience, but it will be well worth it, for a tangle free walk!